dhruvbansalll/Clock-with-alarm/README.md

 # Clock-with-Alarm
 A clock in verilog with Alarm

-We are generating a clock with 7 output signals including Alarm signal, Hour, Minute, and seconds.
+I made a clock with 7 output signals including Alarm signal, Hour, Minute, and seconds.
 All the signals are discussed in detail further.
 The clock generated is in a 24 - hour format.
 We can give an initial time value to the system when reset signal=1 or by turning the signal LD_time=1.
 You can further set the alarm time by turning LD_alarm=1.
 The alarm is enabled or disabled using the input AL_ON.
 The alarm rings only if AL_ON is 1.
 STOP_al signal is used to stop the alarm.
 The input clock given as input is 10Hz.